ZigzagAwaka/ChillaxScraps/zigzag.chillaxscraps/README.md

 - Thanks **Leaucard** for helping with some things!

-- Custom made 3D models are imported from the [original ChillaxScraps mod](https://thunderstore.io/c/lethal-company/p/CHILLAX/ChillaxSCRAPS/)
+- Some assets are imported from the [original ChillaxScraps mod](https://thunderstore.io/c/lethal-company/p/CHILLAX/ChillaxSCRAPS/)

 - Some assets are ripped from various games and imported thanks to https://www.models-resource.com/, you can check the list [here](https://github.com/ZigzagAwaka/ChillaxScraps/blob/main/models-resource-credits.txt)